chocolatapie/Algorithms-and-Data-Structures/README.md

 <details>
   <summary>Math Logic puzzles</summary>

-* ######Substraction.
+* **Substraction**.
 Implementing math operation of substraction using basic operations of incrementing number varaible and storing value in memory.

-* ######Multiplication.
+* **Multiplication**.
 Implementing math operation of multiplication using basic operations of incrementing number varaible and storing value in memory.

-* ######Division.
+* **Division**.
 Implementing math operation of division using basic operations of incrementing number varaible and storing value in memory and implemented before operation of multiplication.

 </details>